Southampton-RSG/2020-05-21-southampton-swc/novice/git/06-conflict.md

 Version control helps us manage these [conflicts](reference.html#conflicts) by giving us tools to [resolve](reference.html#resolve) overlapping changes.

 To see how we can resolve conflicts, we must first create one.
+We'll do this in the `rainfall_conversion.py` file- we'll edit it in two different branches, and try to merge them together.
-The file `rainfall_conversion.py` currently looks like this in both partners' copies of our `climate-analysis` repository:
+The file `rainfall_conversion.py` currently looks like this in our repository:

 ~~~ {.bash}
 $ cat rainfall_conversion.py